THE EBRE LANGUAGE –

 Energy center.
 The SH corresponds to the third octave of the fifth energy center (14 + 5 = 19).
 The fifth energy center has to do with expression.
 The nineteenth center has to do with spiritual expression.
 Words in Ebre that begin with SH usually have to do with expression at a spiritual level.

 Pronunciation.
-SH is pronounced with a soft SH sound.
+SH is pronounced with a hard SH sound.

 Example.
 Shame.
 This is an important word in both English and Ebre.
 In both languages it means a painful feeling or emotion that has to do with feeling guilty of something.